The Lower Merion Soccer Club is the result of the merger of four small soccer

 soccer community.
 Later, starting in 1993, the club would send out a

 newsletter three times a year (March, June and November).
+The mailing of newsletters was a very important

-of a telephone hotline (215-953-8060).
+a telephone hotline (215-953-8060).
 The club would leave pre-recorded messages on the hotline

 regarding relavent information and also allow people to leave messages.
 One of